unixsurfer/anycast_healthchecker/README.rst

 * **check_cmd** Unset by default

-The command to run to determine the status of the service based **on the return code**.
+A comma separated list of commands to run to determine the status of the service based **on the return code**.
+Service is considered healthy if all commands succeed.
 Complex health checking should be wrapped in a script.
-When check command fails, the stdout and stderr appears in the log file.
+When any check command fails, the stdout and stderr appears in the log file.

 * **check_interval** Defaults to **2** (seconds)